Blood Pressure Screening (NO FEE)

 The PSA test measures the level of the PSA (a protein produced by the cells of the prostate gland) in the blood.
 It is normal for men to have low levels of PSA in their blood; however, prostate cancer or benign conditions can increase PSA levels.
 PSA levels alone do not give doctors enough information to distinguish between benign prostate conditions and cancer.
 The doctor will take the result of the PSA test into account when deciding whether to check further for signs of prostate cancer.

-The mammography screening is conducted by the Novant Health Breast Clinic The Breast Clinic will not screen women who do not have a Primary Care Physician/OB/GYN, women younger than age 35, women with breast implants, women who are breast feeding, women who have a personal history of breast cancer, or women who are pregnant.
+The 3-D mammography screening is conducted by the Novant Health Breast Center of Winston.
+The Breast Center will not screen women who do not have a Primary Care Physician/OB/GYN, women younger than the age of 40, women with breast implants, women who are breastfeeding, women who have a personal history of breast cancer, or women who are pregnant.
 You cannot have a screening if you have had a mammogram within the last 12 months.
-The fee is filed with the State Health Plan and/or Medicare.
-You must brind your insurance card and a photo ID.
+The fee is filed with the State Health Plan, Medicare, and others.
+You must bring your insurance card and a photo ID.
 An appointment is required.
-Results are provided to you and to your primary care physician.
+Results are provided to you and to the provider you listed.
 Screenings are offered twice a year.
-Go to Health Promotion Calendar for dates, or call 262-6314 for more information.
+Go to the Health Promotion Calendar for dates, or call 262-6314 for more information.

-The Vision Screening is offered free of charge, and is conducted by a local optometrist who donates his time for faculty and staff.
-He checks vision and intraocular pressure (glaucoma test).
+The Vision Screening is offered free of charge and is conducted by a local optometrist who donates his or her time for faculty and staff.
+He or she checks vision and intraocular pressure (glaucoma test).
 An appointment is required.
-Go to Health Promotion Calendar for date, or call 262-6314 for more information.
+Go to Health Promotion Calendar for the date, or call 262-6314 for more information.